Team-Tree-Dog/One-Word-Story/README.md

 - One Word Story is a common creativity game where a group of participants take turns contributing a word to a story with no communication on the story's heading.
-We thought this would be a perfect game to port online, where anyone can visit the website and contribute words to a story with random people around the world.
+We thought this would be a perfect game to port online, where anyone can visit a website, join a game, and contribute words to a story with random people around the world!
 - To play the game, you would navigate to the website, enter a display name, and hit play!
 You would be connected to other players and could begin contributing words to a story.
 When a game ends, the story is saved to the blog.
 Anyone can view the blog of all stories, like them, suggest titles, or add comments!